devicefuture/atto/docs/advanced.md

 If you can already code at an advanced level, then we're confident that you'll find atto a breeze! atto is similar to BASIC, but with modern features to make the language more relevant to today.

 Much like BASIC, each program line in atto must begin with a line number, otherwise atto will instead immediately execute that command in the shell.
 For the sake of convenient editing, it is suggested that each line number in atto should be a multiple of 10 (`10`, `20`, `30`) etc. so that lines can be added in-between.

-The `renum` command can be called in the shell to renumber the program in this way if you run out of lines.
+The `renum` command can be called in the shell to renumber the program in multiples of 10 if you run out of lines.
+Lines can also be deleted by entering the line number just by itself, for example, `20`.
+Typing `list` will display your current code, which is useful if you've ran it and you can no longer see your code.

 Here is a basic demo of the infamous `Hello, world!` program: